apankrat/notes/fast-case-folding/README.md

          32        337  ->   339     3471  ->  3469
          16        189  ->   189     4963  ->  4963       <-  no change

-That is, block reshuffling can reduce the original Wine's table from **4122** to **3668** items.
+That is, block reshuffling can reduce the original Wine table from **4122** to **3668** items.

 Combined with a smaller block size the reshuffling can